SHIVAM03669/Ecommerce-Follow-Along/README.md

 This milestone helps you understand **how to create individual product pages** and implement **e-commerce functionality** like adding items to a cart.

 Now, let’s **bring the Product Info page to life!**

+**Milestone 17 Overview**

+In this milestone, we will implement a backend endpoint to add products to the cart and store them in the database.
+This will allow users to save items to their cart for future purchases.

+### Learning Goals 🎯

+By the end of this milestone, you will:
+- **Modify the User Schema**: Update the database schema to store cart products.
+- **Create an API Endpoint**: Develop a backend route to receive product details and save them in the cart.

+### Steps for Milestone 17 📝

+1. **Define the Cart Schema**
+   - Modify or create a schema to store cart items associated with each user.

+2. **Create an API Endpoint to Add Products to Cart**
+   - Write backend logic to receive product details and store them in the database.

+By the end of this milestone, users will be able to add products to their cart, enhancing the shopping experience. 🛒🚀

+**Milestone 18 Overview**

+In this milestone, we will implement a backend endpoint to handle the cart functionality.
+The goal is to retrieve all the products in a user’s cart and display them on the cart page.
+This will allow seamless communication between the frontend and backend, ensuring users can view their selected items efficiently.

+### Learning Goals 🎯

+By the end of this milestone, you will:
+- **Create an API Endpoint**: Build a backend route to handle requests from the cart page.
+- **Fetch Cart Products**: Retrieve all products in a user's cart using their email.

+### Steps for Milestone 18 📝

+1. **Set Up a Backend Endpoint for the Cart Page**
+   - Create a route to handle incoming requests from the cart page.

+2. **Fetch Cart Products for the User**
+   - Write backend logic to retrieve all products stored in the user's cart using their email.

+By completing this milestone, you’ll have a functional cart API that enables users to view their cart items dynamically. 🚀

+**Milestone 19 Overview**

+In this milestone, we will build the frontend UI for the cart page and implement functionality to update product quantities.
+This includes adding buttons to increase or decrease the quantity of items in the cart and creating a backend endpoint to handle these updates.

+### Learning Goals 🎯

+By the end of this milestone, you will:
+- **Create a Cart Page UI**: Display the products inside the cart using the backend endpoint from Milestone 18.
+- **Implement Quantity Controls**: Add `+` and `-` buttons to adjust the quantity of each product in the cart.
+- **Develop an API Endpoint**: Write a backend route to update the quantity of products in the cart.

+### Steps for Milestone 19 📝

+1. **Build the Cart Page UI**
+   - Display all cart products retrieved from the backend.

+2. **Add Quantity Controls for Each Product**
+   - Implement `+` and `-` buttons to modify product quantity.

+3. **Create a Backend Endpoint for Quantity Updates**
+   - Write API logic to handle increasing and decreasing product quantities in the cart.

+By completing this milestone, you will gain a clear understanding of how to implement cart functionality in an eCommerce application. 🛒🚀

+**Milestone 20 Overview**

+In this milestone, we will build the profile page UI and create a backend endpoint to fetch and display user data.
+The profile page will include personal details like the profile photo, name, email, and addresses, allowing users to manage their information easily.

+### Learning Goals 🎯

+By the end of this milestone, you will:
+- **Create a Backend Endpoint**: Develop an API to fetch user data using their email.
+- **Build a Profile Page UI**: Display user details such as profile photo, name, email, and addresses.
+- **Implement Address Management**: Show stored addresses and provide an option to add new ones.

+### Steps for Milestone 20 📝

+1. **Create a Backend Endpoint for User Data**
+   - Develop an API that retrieves user details from the database using their email.

+2. **Build the Profile Page UI**
+   - Display **profile photo, name, and email** in one section.

+3. **Implement Address Display & Management**
+   - Show saved addresses in a separate section.
+   - Add a button labeled **"Add Address"** to let users add new addresses.
+   - If no address is found, display **"No address found."**

+By completing this milestone, you will gain hands-on experience in creating and managing user profile pages in a full-stack application. 🚀

+**Milestone 21 Overview**

+In this milestone, we will build a frontend form for users to input their address details.
+This form will collect essential address information and be accessible from the profile page when the "Add Address" button is clicked.

+### Learning Goals 🎯

+By the end of this milestone, you will:
+- **Create an Address Input Form**: Develop a frontend form to collect user addresses.
+- **Manage Address Data**: Store input values in a state for submission.
+- **Enable Navigation from Profile Page**: Redirect users to the address form when they click "Add Address."

+### Steps for Milestone 21 📝

+1. **Create an Address Form Page**
+   - Design a form to take user inputs:
+     - **Country**
+     - **City**
+     - **Address Line 1**
+     - **Address Line 2**
+     - **Zip Code**
+     - **Address Type**

+2. **Manage Form State**
+   - Store the entered address details in the component’s state.

+3. **Enable Navigation from the Profile Page**
+   - When users click "Add Address" in their profile, navigate them to this form page.

+By completing this milestone, you will understand how to implement and manage user address input in a frontend application. 🏠🚀

+Welcome to Milestone 22! 🌟

+Today, we will create an backend endpoint that will save the address inside user profile in database.

+Learning Goals 🎯
+By the end of this milestone, you will:

+Create an backend endpoint that will store the address inside user profile in database.
+Steps for Milestone 22📝
+You need to create an endpoint that will receive the address from address form in frontend Add the address to the address array inside user collection.
+This lesson will help you in understanding how to create an endpoint that will store the address.